CSMA’s Music Theory & Composition program teaches music comprehension skills to reinforce and expand on what is learned in private instrument lessons.

 - All CSMA music theory classes include sequential curriculum in written music theory and ear training.

-- Music Theory 1-5: CSMA recommends levels 1-5 for all students.
-Students will learn a foundation of music theory fundamentals and get the tools they need to make connections between theory and performance.
+- Music Theory 1-8: CSMA recommends levels 1-8 for all students.
+This is a great foundation of music theory fundamentals and gives students the tools they need to make connections between theory and performance.

-- Music Theory 6-9: Beginning with Theory 6, courses focus on harmony and analysis - how concepts are put together to form musical phrases and compositions.
+- Harmony (Basic, Intermediate, Advanced): Harmony courses are advanced courses that cover harmonic function and analysis - how concepts are put together to form musical phrases and compositions.
 These are upper level courses designed for students with a firm understanding of theoretical concepts.

 - AP Music Theory: This class is for high school students looking to take the AP Music Theory exam.

 - Music Theory for Adults I-IV: Music theory classes are available for adult students at all levels, from beginning to advanced.

 - Music History and Repertoire: Middle Ages to Classical This class is for grades 6-12 focusing on famous works by composers from the Middle Ages to the Classical Period.

 - Jazz Theory 1: Students learn melodic techniques, harmonic practices and their applications.
 Formal analysis of pieces teaches students about how jazz compositions are constructed.